praekeltfoundation/platform-mnch/Onboarding/README.md

 5. Make sure your pre-commit file is executable (`chmod 755 pre-commit`)

 ## Deploying to Production
-1. `poetry install`
+1. If there are any new Journeys, add them to the relevant environment's `config.yaml` file.
+For production, you'll need to create an empty Journey in order to get a UUID for it.
 1. Download the latest version of the Journeys from the QA environment.
-See `Opening Journey as Markdown` above for more info on how to do this.
+See (how do I download my journeys)[https://github.com/praekeltfoundation/flow-wrangler/?tab=readme-ov-file#how-do-i-download-my-journeys] for more info on how to do this.
-1. Make a new Journey on the Production environment for each Journey that you want to deploy.
-DO NOT MODIFY THE JOURNEY YET.
-1. Add the Journey with the QA and Prod UUID to `stacks_config.yaml` e.g.
-    ```yaml
-      - name: Onboarding
-        prod_uuid: 1d791269-d1a1-49f8-8947-dab61f3e3cb9
-        qa_uuid: 7dad867e-b140-4d38-a3b4-c4ad98525d4d
-    ```
-1. Run `python3 convert_qa_files_to_prod.py` to create all the necessary Prod files and update any new changes to existing Prod files.
-1. Run `yamllint .` to ensure the YAML file is correctly formatted.
+1. Run and update the elixir tests
-1. Run `pytest` to ensure that all files have been successfully created and the stacks files line up correctly with the `stacks_config.yaml` file.
-1. Create a PR for review.
+1. If there are changes to QA, create a PR and get approval, and get the QA team to test, before deploying to production
+1. Run the relevant (convert command)[https://github.com/praekeltfoundation/flow-wrangler/?tab=readme-ov-file#how-do-i-convert-my-journeys] for the environment.
+You can find the list of conversions in `wrangler_config.yaml`
 1. Create any new Custom Fields that are required.
+1. Create a PR and get approval before uploading the Journeys to Production
-1. Copy the Prod file/s to the Prod enviroment.
+1. (Upload the Journeys)[https://github.com/praekeltfoundation/flow-wrangler/?tab=readme-ov-file#how-do-i-upload-my-journeys] to Production

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)